rd124p7/VINA_BATCH/README.md

 ## VINA_BATCH
-Allows for multiple .pdbqt files to be processed on at a time by Vina [Download Current Version v1.0](https://github.com/rd124p7/VINA_BATCH/releases)
+Allows for multiple .pdbqt files to be processed one at a time by Vina

+[Download Current Version v1.0](https://github.com/rd124p7/VINA_BATCH/releases)

 # First Time Use Setup

 In order to use VINA_BATCH properly the application will need to be run first, this is to auto generate the folders where the structures, config file, log file, and protein reside.
-The folder where the application is stored should have a similar to the following folder structure after the application has performed first time startup operations.
+The folder where the application is stored should have a similar folder structure to the following folder structure after the application has performed first time startup operations.

 *   ### Final Folder Structure
       * structures